coydog/coydog-resume/README.md

 __Programmer / Systems Administrator__
 --------------------------------------
-__coydog {at} devio {dot} us__
+__coydog {at} coydogsoftware {dot} net__

 #### SUMMARY:

-Versatile problem solver, emphasizing security, stability, and portability.
+Versatile problem solver, valuing security, stability, and portability.
 Broad experience with applications development and systems administration using BSD, GNU/Linux, Unix, free and open source software, and Microsoft platforms.
-Skilled in computer security and privacy, drive imaging, and software-based data recovery.
+Skilled in computer security and privacy, and software-based data recovery.
 Strong customer service skills.
 Excellent written and verbal communication.

 #### PROFESSIONAL EXPERIENCE:

+__Redacted__
+__Technical Support Operator__
+(2013 - present)

+Supported customers of managed VPS, dedicated server and shared hosting services in a CentOS/Virtuozzo environment.

+* Performed systems administration tasks on cPanel, DirectAdmin, and Plesk servers using bash and GNU/POSIX utilities.
+* Diagnosed and resolved DNS issues.
+* Administrated email services with Exim, Postfix, Dovecot, and Courier.
+* Configured DNS records and SMTP servers to ensure mail deliverability using HELO strings, forward and reverse DNS, and SPF.
+* Identified and disabled PHP, Perl, and native malware threats from live installations of common CMS environments (WordPress, Joomla, Drupal).
+* Responded to spam issues arising from insecure CGI scripts, malware injections, and account compromises.
+* Configured Apache 2.2 and 2.4 with vhost includes.
+* Managed cron jobs and init scripts to meet customer needs.
+* Interfaced directly with customer via written communication. problems and perform system administration tasks at customer request.
+* Managed iptables rulesets using ConfigServer Firewall suite to respond dynamically to attacks.

 __Coydog Software__
 __Developer / Proprietor__